 Research interests include Memphis Civil War and Reconstruction History and local culture and artistic history.
 In addition to research on mid-nineteenth century America, Dr. Cupples is currently undertaking an oral history project on Memphis/Mid-South art and art education and the Vinson-Owen figure skating family of Winchester, MA.
 He is also an active photographer and artist.
 He is married to Connie Cupples, PhD.

 Mark has lived in Memphis since October of 2015.
-He is the Publisher and Chief Editor of StoryBoard Memphis, a formerly digital-only publication that will be available in a free, monthly print journal starting in September, 2018.
+He is the Publisher and Chief Editor of StoryBoard Memphis, a formerly digital-only publication that is now available in a free, monthly print journal.

 Devin was born in Memphis TN in 1965.
 He graduated from White Station and the University of Memphis.
 He has done numerous stories often focusing on local history for different publications.
 Some of his local interests include the evolution of downtown, lesser known places with interesting stories and public safety in the city.
 He can be reached at devingreaney.com.